marein/symfony-standard-headers-csrf-bundle/README.md

         - '^https?://my-domain.com$'
         - '^https?://(.*)my-other-domain-including-subdomains.com$'

-    # Allowed origins are also compared to the referer header if there's no origin header.
+    # The host header and allowed_origins are additionally compared to the referer header.
     #
     # Type: bool
     # Default: true
-    fallback_to_referer: true
+    allow_referer_header: true

     # Allows "null" as the origin value.
 This covers some edge cases described by OWASP.
     #